❋

 Instructors:

-Jay Whitehead is a queer theatre artist based in Charlottetown, working as a performer, director, choreographer, writer, and educator.
-He holds a BFA and MFA in Acting from York University, co-founded Theatre Outré, has taught at multiple universities, and has performed and collaborated with companies nationally and internationally.
+Jay Whitehead is theatre artist and educator based in Charlottetown.
+He holds an MFA in Acting from York University and is the co-founder and former artistic director of Theatre Outré.
+He has taught theatre at the University of Lethbridge and at Mount Allison University and has performed and collaborated with companies across Canada and abroad.

 September 6 & 9